-The Selection Tool includes the following options:
+The Lasso Selection tool options include the following:

-Selection Tool Mode Select Add to selection (Shift) Subtract from selection (Shift+Ctrl) Invert selection (Ctrl) Press and hold the modifiers in the parentheses to change the mode.
+★ Lasso Selection Mode ▶ Select ▶ Add to selection (Shift) ▶ Subtract from selection (Shift+Ctrl) ▶ Invert selection (Ctrl) Press and hold the modifiers in the parentheses to change the mode.
 Disable Highlight Hides the selection highlighting while the object remains selected.
 This is useful when modifying CGA attributes in the Inspector.
 Selection Sets See the Selection sets section below.